opensourcecorp/scrawl/README.md

 `scrawl` is a simple tool for taking Markdown-driven notes.
-It can either be run entirely locally, or set up to sync with a remote server that YOU control -- no options for paid hosting, and no extra cost for the tool & its services.
+It can either be run entirely locally, or set up to sync with a remote server that YOU control -- no options for paid hosting, and no extra cost for the tool & its functionality.

 ## Installation